embernet/sidekick/README.md

 - Tech stack is: Python Flask NodeJS React MaterialUI, and you will need pipenv, npm, python3

 ## Installation

+### Quickstart
+To get the web-ui and server running as quickly as possible, you can build the Docker images and run them using docker-compose.

+Build the Docker images: `make build-docker`

+Update the JWT_SECRET_KEY, OPENAI_KEY and SQLALCHEMY_DATABASE_URI environment variables in docker-compose.yaml and the run: `docker-compose up -d`

 See the [Local installation guide](docs/local-installation.md) for how to get this up and running.